 There is some risk to your security elsewhere in Malaysia due to the threat of terrorism, crime and the potential for civil unrest and we advise caution.View Larger Map Close/Open map

-There is a heightened threat of terrorism in Malaysia, including in Kuala Lumpur and other major cities.
-On 28 June, a grenade attack at a bar near Kuala Lumpur injured 8 people.
-Malaysian authorities have confirmed that the attack was carried out by Islamic State affiliated terrorists and cautioned that further attacks are possible.
-Attacks could be indiscriminate and may target Western interests or areas frequented by Westerners.
+Terrorism is a threat in Malaysia, including in Kuala Lumpur and other major cities.
+On 28 June 2016, a grenade attack at a bar near Kuala Lumpur injured 8 people.
+Malaysian authorities have disrupted a number of terrorist plots this year? and caution that further attacks are possible.
+Attacks could be indiscriminate and may target Western interests or areas frequented by tourists.

 There is an ongoing risk of kidnapping in coastal areas of eastern Sabah.
-Terrorist and criminal groups based in the southern Philippines have in the past kidnapped people from these areas and we continue to receive reports that these groups are planning kidnappings and incursions.
+Terrorist and criminal groups based in the southern Philippines have in the past kidnapped people from these areas and further kidnappings are likely.

 Boats travelling to and from offshore islands and dive sites are also possible targets.
 Malaysian authorities have imposed curfews on travel by water at night.
 We recommend adhering to any instructions and restrictions issued by the local authorities, including curfews.

 Protests regularly take place in Malaysia and at times have resulted in civil unrest and disruption to transport and public services.

 New Zealanders in Malaysia are advised to avoid all protests, demonstrations and political rallies as even those intended to be peaceful have the potential to result in violence.